keithrbennett/keithrbennett.github.io/blog/_posts/2019-11-30-the-case-for-stabby-lambda-notation.md

 The picture-like notation `->` is quite different from the `lambda` and `proc` forms, because although all result in method calls that create `Proc` instances, `lambda` and `proc` _look like_ method calls, while `->` does not, instead appearing more like a _language construct_.
 On the higher level, it really _is_ a language construct, and the fact that a method needs to be called to create a lambda is an implementation detail that should not matter to the programmer.

-The striking appearance of `->` says to the reader "take note, something different is happening here, this marks the beginning of a definition of a executable code that will probably be called somewhere _else_".
+The striking appearance of `->` says to the reader "take note, something different is happening here, this marks the beginning of a definition of executable code that will probably be called somewhere _else_".
 If a picture is worth a thousand words, then a text picture like `->` is worth, well, at least ten.

 ### The Need for Visual Differentiation